Female education in Nigeria: 1960s

-The 1970s
+1970s

 The implementation in the 1970s of the free and compulsory Universal Primary Education (UPE) was in line with this UN Plan.
 Since then, UNICEF and UNESCO and many other organizations have sponsored, research and conferences within Nigeria regarding the education of girls.
 Up until the 1970s, considerably more boys than girls participated in education in Nigeria.
 According to one Nigerian historian, Kitetu, the native traditions' philosophy was that a woman's place is at home and this kept many girls away from education.
 However, with the government's intervention and public awakening, parents began to send and keep their girl children in school.
 Consequently, women's involvement became more visible.